aicadium-archive/terraform-modules-gcp/modules/traefik/README.md

 - Credentials for GCP
 - Credentials for Kubernetes configured for `kubectl`

+In addition, if you would like to run more than one replica of Traefik, you have to provision a [Consul cluster](../consul) on your Kubernetes cluster.
+We recommend that you use the linked Terraform module to do so.

+If you would like to enable ACME certificate, you _must_ have a Consul cluster running.
+In addition, you will have to configure additional variables for the ACME challenge to work.

 ### GKE RBAC

 If you are using GKE and have configured `kuebctl` with credentials using